 St. Lawrence Market

-Ranked by National Geographic as being the number one food market in the world, St. Lawrence Market has over 120 vendors, merchants and artisans in their lively market.
-The markets history dates back to 1803 and has been a culinary focal point in the city since.
-Buy fresh produce, meats, cheeses and ethnic groceries, or try out some of the great food vendors.
+Ranked by National Geographic as being the number one food market in the world, St. Lawrence Market has over 120 vendors, merchants, and artisans in their lively market.
+The market’s history dates back to 1803 and has been a culinary focal point in the city since.
+Buy fresh produce, meats, cheeses, and ethnic groceries, or try out some of the great food vendors.
 You can read my recommendations here for where to eat.

 An escape from the hustle and bustle of the city, it’s hard to believe you’re even in Toronto when you hop on a short and cheap ($7.50 CDN return) ferry to head over to the islands.
 Choose between the kid-friendly Centreville, go topless at Hanlan’s Point, or head out to enjoy the day at Ward’s Island.
-You can also rent bikes, water sport equipment and bring your own food and alcohol.
+You can also rent bikes, and water sports equipment and bring your own food and alcohol.
 You’ll find some of the best views of the Toronto skyline here!
 P.S. if you’re brave, it’s also open in the winter!

 Unwind at Allan Gardens

-One of the oldest parks in Toronto, Allan Gardens has the typical playground, dog parks and places to kick back in the grass and relax, but what many people visit for is the botanical gardens.
+One of the oldest parks in Toronto, Allan Gardens has the typical playground, dog parks, and places to kick back in the grass and relax, but what many people visit is the botanical gardens.
 You can enter the conservatory for free and see the rare tropical plants from all over the globe covering 16,000 square feet!
 The garden is over 100 years old and is a great activity to enjoy some nature in the concrete jungle.

 Toronto has an endless amount of vintage stores to shop at across the city.
 Even if you aren’t someone who can pull off the whole vintage look, exploring these shops is a step back in time and can be a lot of fun!
-Twice a year (spring & fall) you can also find the Vintage Crawl Toronto where several vintage shops across the city stay open late, have different events happening, and great sales.
+Twice a year (spring & fall) you can also find the Vintage Crawl Toronto where several vintage shops across the city stay open late, have different events happening, and have great sales.
 For a list of some of the best vintage shops, click here or if you want to explore on your own you can find a bunch along Queen Street West and in Kensington Market.

 Just because you’re in the city, doesn’t mean you can’t be outdoorsy.
-During the summer months, rent a kayak, canoe or paddle board or take a tour from the Harbourfront Centre or Toronto Island and see the city from the water.
+During the summer months, rent a kayak, canoe or paddleboard or take a tour from the Harbourfront Centre or Toronto Island and see the city from the water.